michalroots/michalroots.github.io/_posts/2022-02-26-regenerative-documentation-index.md

 ## Regenerative Documentation Index

-Here's the list of some of my favourite documentation projects, which started as a note in Obsidian which really wanted to be published.
+Here's the list of some of my favourite documentation projects.

+It all started as a note in Obsidian which really wanted to be published.
 Since [my Obsidian vault is linked directly with this website](obsidian-to-github), it's actually frictionless to make this note publicly available.
+I guess I just can't stop documenting 😂.

 I'll keep updating this post whenever I feel like.
 Feel free to **share your fav documentation projects with me**, either via email or in this twitter thread.